 The new regulation does not observe tenting on private property, including parking lots doors stores.
 Besides all the organized sports our children are attending throughout the year, summertime provides great opportunities for kids to attend a summer camp and learn new skills or make new friends.
 It’s been proven so many times that by keeping kids active and interested in sports or arts, they will stay out of trouble and away from bad influences.
 But with all the choices out there, it can be difficult to find the right kids in summer camps.
 This article will provide some guidelines on the numerous factors to consider when choosing the best camp for your child.

 WHOSE DECISION IS IT?

-If you want your child to attend the worst summer camp, send him or her to a camp without involving them in the decision.
-Otherwise, make sure to sit down together and talk about what interests him, what does he love about a particular activity and what does he want to gain from the camp experience.
-Regardless of the age of your child remember to include him in the decision.
+If you want your child to attend the worst summer camp, send them to a camp without involving them in the decision.
+Otherwise, make sure to sit down together and talk about what interests him, what he loves about a particular activity, and what he wants to gain from the camp experience.
+Regardless of the age of your child, remember to include him in the decision.
 Looking through brochures and sharing some favorite summer camp stories with your child is a great way to build his excitement.